ethanpark0726/Web_Crawling-AKiPS-/README.md

 # Web_Crawling-AKiPS
 AKiPS is a network monitoring tool using SNMP.
-In order to get the data you want, there are cases where you need to know the specific MIB and retrieve the information.
-However, it was developed by judging that the desired information can be dynamically obtained by crawling the information already seen in the dashboard.
+Usually I need to know the specific MIB or data search syntax provided by AKiPS to get some information.
+Since the dashboard already displays a lot of information, I thought it would be good to use web crawling.

 ## Main logic
   - Reqeust a device list to AKiPS